 All was well when Alt Right Twitter-trolls were triggering journalists, and journalists were writing furious, coked-up Buzzfeed diatribes saying, “All these people are a bunch of horrible Nazis,” and then people would Google the person and find . . .
 Jared Taylor.
 And they would not see a horrible Nazi, but a reasonable guy who sounds disturbingly sensible.
 Whenever that happened — and it happened a lot — it undermined the establishment narrative.

 But when you can Google the story, and, ohmigod!, there’s actual footage of somebody behaving exactly like the Buzzfeed reporters say, that doesn’t undermine the media’s credibility, it reinforces it.
-And it also undermines our ability to play the game in which we can benefit from the energy of the trolls but maintain the dignity and seriousness that’s ultimately necessary, if we’re going to gin up that heroic ethos to win.
+It also undermines our ability to play the game in which we can benefit from the energy of the trolls but maintain the dignity and seriousness that’s ultimately necessary if we’re going to gin up that heroic ethos to win.

 And I’ve always thought it would be a really great, kind of douchey, move on my part to title one of my books In Your Heart, You Know I’m Right.
-But that is something I truly believe, that we have to believe.
-What we stand for is not only based on nature, but we have to have faith that our people are not so poorly constituted by nature that they don’t have the ability to see and value what’s natural.
-It would be a very weird thing if an organism came into the world, that needed to go with the grain of nature to survive, and didn’t have the ability to recognize what goes with the grain of nature.
+But that is something I truly believe, something that we have to believe.
+What we stand for is not only based on nature, but we must have faith that our people are not so poorly constituted by nature that they don’t have the ability to see and value what’s natural.
+It would be very weird if an organism came into the world, and needed to go with the grain of nature to survive, but didn’t have the ability to recognize what goes with the grain of nature.

 We know that’s how the brain works.
 They might have a lot of ideas in their forebrain programmed into them by their college and their minister and Hollywood, that conflict with those intuitions, but we all believe those things.
 In their hearts, they know we’re right.